 But this is just the start, we still have a long way to go.
-Alley cropping has the potential to transform the lives of slash and burn farmers across the tropics.
-We are working hard to realize that potential and are making significant progress, however we still face some key obstacles, especially in terms of funding.
+Alley cropping has the potential to transform the lives of slash-and-burn farmers across the tropics.
+We are working hard to realize that possibility and are making significant progress, however we still face some key obstacles, especially in terms of funding.

 Watch It Now:

 “Slash and burn farming is one of the biggest contributors to deforestation, destroying biodiversity and sending huge amounts of carbon dioxide into the atmosphere.
 Slash & burn sits at the crossroads of two of the greatest threats to global stability: accelerating climate change and diminishing food security.

 Up In Smoke follows British scientist Mike Hands, who has laboured for 25 years to find a solution to replacing slash & burn agriculture in equatorial rainforests.

 And he’s found it.